davdotsol/react-hardhat-template/README.md

 ## Features

 - Integration of ReactJS for building dynamic user interfaces.
-- Seamless integration with Web3 for interacting with blockchain networks.
+- Seamless integration with Web3 (Hardhat, ethers) for interacting with blockchain networks.
-- Testing setup using @testing-library for writing unit tests.
+- Testing setup using Mocha and Chai for writing unit tests.
-- ESlint configuration for maintaining code quality and consistency.
-- Development and production build scripts for easy deployment.
-- Support for modern browsers with Browserlist configuration.

 ## Prerequisites

 Before getting started, ensure you have the following installed on your machine:

-- Node.js and npm - Download & Install Node.js
+- Node.js and npm - [Download & Install Node.js](https://nodejs.org/)

 ## Installation